Fortified position of Liège: Design and construction

 By the 1870s, technological advances in artillery such as rifling, melinite, and delayed fuzes, had given it greater range, accuracy, and destructive power.
 Bastion forts – the tradition in European military architecture for a century – had become obsolete.
 In response to artillery's increased reach, military architects began in the 1850s to build detached polygonal forts farther away from cities to protect them from bombardment.
 To counter its new destructive power, architects began making those forts more durable.

 In 1887, French military engineer Henri-Louis-Philippe Mougin produced plans for a "fort of the future" (Fort de l'Avenir) that would be mostly underground, be built of concrete, and be armed with artillery in retractable steel gun turrets.
-Concrete, invented early in the 19th century, was found to be much more resistant to new artillery shells and following its use in the upgrading of the Séré de Rivières system in 1887 it became the standard building material for fortresses.
+Concrete was found to be much more resistant to new artillery shells and following its use in the upgrading of the Séré de Rivières system in 1887 it became the standard building material for fortresses.
 The success of ironclad warships in the Crimean War inspired the other innovations of Mougin's design: gun turrets and metal armour.
 The initial strides in this field were made by Germans Hermann Gruson and Maximilian Schumann, but Frenchmen like Mougin himself perfected fort gun turrets and made them retractable using counterweights.
 The Swiss built a prototype of Mougin's fort at Airolo, as did the French at Froideterre, near Verdun.
 Mougin's plan was never adopted by the French military, but Brialmont was likely familiar with it.